Back to Blog

 By SociaVault Team

-First, we need to decide what a "Post" looks like in our system, regardless of where it came from.
+First decide what a "post" looks like in your system, regardless of origin.
+Everything normalizes to this.

 interface StandardPost {